The banks with great customer service

 The MSE poll does attempt to make this distinction.
 Although we concentrated on people that rated their bank as "great" in the top five above, many banks did very well if we combine their "ok" and "great" scores.

-By that measure, the poll showed that 80% of Barclays customers, and more than 85% of Natwest, Lloyds, HSBC and Bank of Scotland customers are satisfied, for example - although the top five in our list all scored more than 93% by that measure.
+By that measure, the poll showed that 81% of Barclays customers, and around 85% of Natwest, Lloyds, HSBC and Bank of Scotland customers are satisfied, for example - although the top five in our list all scored more than 93% by that measure.

 Surveying the surveys